lipelopesoliveira/pyCOFBuilder/README.md

 C3_BENZ_CHO_OH-C2_HDZ_NH2-HCB_A-AA                            hexagonal   P    P6/m # 175    12 sym. op.
 ```
 Besides, the variable `c` now is a list wit two elements.
 The first element is a Boolean value indicating whether the network creation was successful.
 The second element is the name of the created network.
-This information can be useful for workflows for creating multiple structures in series.
+This information can be usefull for workflows for creating multiple structures.

 You can also create multiple building blocks and then construct all available COFs from the connection of those blocks.